primeDevansh/troubleshootirdma/README.md

 # Troubleshoot `irdma`

-> This repository is owned by [Animesh Trivedi](https://github.com/animeshtrivedi/rdma-example.git).
-It would've been easy to just fork Animesh's repo but since I have an existing fork of that repository
+> This repository is authored by [Animesh Trivedi](https://github.com/animeshtrivedi/rdma-example.git).
+It would've been easy to just fork Animesh's [repo](https://github.com/animeshtrivedi/rdma-example.git) but since I have an existing fork of that repository ([benchmark_rdma-example](https://github.com/primeDevansh/benchmark_rdma-example.git)), I was only left with this way of modifying some code in it.

 > IMPORTANT NOTE: This repo contains code which might not be useful for everyone; intended for troubleshooting, rather understanding `irdma` dynamic debug logs.